NinjaMarshmallow/cs336-final-project/ProjectMaterials/MongoDB Database Design.md

 	Once a client declares victory, or one of the clients is not on the online users list (closed the window) all moves associated with both usersnames are deleted

+#### archivedUsers Collection

+	Document Structure:
+		{
+			"username" : "Moose",
+			"wins" : "5"
+		}
+	Record how many wins each player has and add it to the running leaderboard

+	Leaderboard will be displayed in the lobby